Residents Action Movement: 2008 parliamentary election

 In early 2008, RAM began to actively recruit to meet the 500 party member threshold required by the Electoral Commission for party registration.
 Later in the year, it achieved more than 2,000 registered members, to contest the 2008 general election.
 It applied for a broadcasting allocation.

 The party was registered by the Electoral Commission on 29 July 2008.

 RAM received 465 party votes in the 2008 Parliamentary elections, coming second-to-last.

 Policies

 RAM advocated a policy of free and frequent public transport, with the aims of alleviating traffic congestion, allowing improved transport means for Auckland residents and fighting against climate change.
 The other core messages of RAM were reducing rates on homeowners, shifting local taxation onto big business, and removing goods and services tax from food.
 The organisation had a very strong policy of anti-racism and particularly of supporting Muslim migrants to integrate into New Zealand society.
 It also called for an "Auckland Parliament" to co-ordinate local democracy in Auckland's five local cities, as an alternative to what it sees as an undemocratic "Super-City" body.

-RAM also organised against supposedracism and "Islamophobia" in the city.
-It has sponsored peace marches in Auckland with Global Peace and Justice Auckland.
+In 2007, RAM also organised against racism and Islamophobia in the city and sponsored a peace march in Auckland with Global Peace and Justice Auckland.